AdriesShahbaz/Arduino-Piano/README.md

 - Under each note will be a copper wire attached to the circut board
 - A speaker in order to play the tone of each note

+Challanges Overcome:
+- Finding a decent adhesive to make sure the wires stay put on the aluminium.
+Electrical Tape
+- Finding a place to put each aluminum strip (piano key).
+I taped each aluminum strip to a paper base.

+Things I Would Do Differently To Improve:
+- Make the design more portable.
+At the current moment, it is very difficult to transport my piano anywhere from the computer.
+If I had more time I would make a case for the piano and add an external 5V power supply so I could carry it around seemlesly.
+- Implement a MIDI device so I could play real piano notes when each aluminum strip is touched instead of a piezo trying to imitate the sound of a piano

 Since video files are too large, I am linking my video demonstration to a seperate website.
 The link can be found below: https://www.dropbox.com/s/j3x3e9xsv96auto/20181114_124332.mp4?dl=0